rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

 by Adam Wiggins (<a target="_blank" href="https://twitter.com/hirodusk?lang=en">@hirodusk</a> in Berlin, Germany;
 <a target="_blank" href="http://about.adamwiggins.com/">about.adamwiggins.com</a>)

-Its "Codebase" principle is not directly supported by CF.

 DEFINITION: A codebase is the collection of code used to build a particular application.
+But its "Codebase" principle is not directly supported by CF.

+DEFINITION: A <strong>backing service</strong> is anything the application consumes over the network for normal operation.

 A Twelve Factor app should be able to swap out local resources for remote ones with no code changes.
-There is no distinction between local and remote resources.
+There should be no distinction between local and remote resources.

 Locally within CF:

-   * Datastores (e.g. MySQL, Redis)
+   * Datastores (e.g. MySQL, Redis, PostgreSQL)
    * Caching services (e.g. Memcached)

 External resources remote outside CF: